AgarwalVedika/CausalVQA/Readme.md

 ## Analysis

-We use 3 models: SNMN, SAAA and CNN+LSTM.
-We train the models as decribed by the authors.
+We use 3 models: Stack Neural Module Networks(SNMN), Show-Ask-Attend-Answer(SAAA) and CNN+LSTM.
 Make sure to save the answer id, image id, question id and the softmax vector (this helps for visualization) for analysis.
 Keys used in analysis code to refer these are: 'ans_id', 'img_id', 'ques_id' and 'ss_vc'.